auth70/bodyguard/README.md

 # Bodyguard

 Simple [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-compatible, **streaming** body parser.
 Aims for ease of use with secure defaults.
-Does not depend on Node.js APIs.

 Takes in a [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) or [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object and parses its body into a JavaScript object.
 If you pass a typed schema validator using [Zod](https://zod.dev/) or similar library, the resulting object will also be typed.

+Works in:

+- Node.js
+- Browser
+- Bun
+- Deno
+- Cloudflare Workers and other serverless environments

 ## Quickstart